 If you have any concerns about putting baby down on its back, or baby won’t settle unless it can sleep face down, speak to your pediatrician.

-Premature babies and babies with breathing problems will need specialist advice.
+Premature babies and babies with breathing problems (baby sleeping with mouth open could lead to this, so be careful) will need specialist advice.

 Is this sleeping position based on research?